Arts, Digital Media and Communication Scholarships

 • Take good photos of your work.
 Take your photos in bright, diffused natural lighting.
 Crop your photos so that the artwork is the only thing in the photo.
 For two-dimensional works, don’t take photos at an angle, and make sure no shadows are falling across your work.
 Three-dimensional works should be photographed against a plain background...a wrinkle-free sheet works great for this.

-Box Office Scholarship Interview Guidelines
+Front of House Scholarship Interview Guidelines

 Our fine arts performances and events are only as strong as our front-of-house team.
 In-state tuition and books scholarships are available for students involved in Theatre Performance, Technical Theatre and Front of House management.

-Box Office scholars gain real-life experience in customer service and computerized ticketing.
+Front of House/Box Office scholars gain real-life experience in customer service and computerized ticketing.

 Applicants should be good with people, have strong organizational skills and be willing to learn new things.
 For your interview please provide the following: